Connect with us

 A bungalow at Kisaju View Park estate.
 PHOTO | COURTESY

-As more people struggle to buy or even rent a home, discerning property developers are increasingly shifting their focus to the under-served low-income housing market, which was previously perceived as unprofitable.
+As more people struggle to acquire homes, property developers are increasingly shifting their focus to the low-income housing market, which was previously perceived as unprofitable.

-The trend, which comes in the wake of falling demand for high-end homes, has seen investors rolling out dozens of affordable housing projects targeting middle income and lower income earners.
+The trend, which comes in the wake of falling demand for high-end homes, has seen investors rolling out affordable housing projects targeting middle- and lower-income earners.

-Shelter Afrique, which is currently scouting for partners to develop low cost homes in the country, recently said that the top-tier market is already saturated and that investors should now focus on the many opportunities that exist in the peri-urban areas due to huge populations of low-income earners.
+Shelter Afrique, which is seeking partners to build low-cost homes, recently stated that the top-tier market is saturated.
+Pan African mortgage firm advised investors to focus on opportunities in peri-urban areas due to the large populations of low-income earners.

 “The impression is that the market is saturated, and that is only true for the top tier of the market, we still have a long way to go to providing affordable housing.